-Once you make it to the Playa Norte area be mindful golf cart parking will likely be crowded if it's later in the day (especially on weekends!).
-You might have to walk a little bit to the beach!
-Fortunately the area is drowning in bars, restaurants and shopping which makes wandering around by foot enjoyable on its own.
+Once you make it to the Playa Norte area be mindful golf cart parking will likely be crowded if it's later in the day (especially on weekends) so you might have to walk a little bit to reach the beach!
+Fortunately the area is drowning in bars, restaurants and shopping which makes wandering around by foot enjoyable in its own right.

 What are the lizards at Punta Sur Isla Mujeres?